rlvlad/wt-project-2025/docs/src/sections/submission.typ

 Create a client-server web application that modifies the previous specification as follows:

-- After the #page[Login], the entire application is built as a single webapp#comment("RIA")
+- After the #page[LOGIN], the entire application is built as a single webapp#comment("RIA")

-- Every user interaction is managed without completely refreshing the page, but instead it #server_action[asynchrounosly] invokes the server and the content displayed is potentially updated
+- Every user interaction is managed without completely refreshing the page, but instead it asynchrounosly invokes the server and the content displayed is potentially updated

 - The visualization event of the previous/next blocks is managed client-side without making a request to the server